kakaa2993/Etch-A-Scketch-App/README.md

 - This script use Sheety API to get all the cities that he should looking for.
-1.Make Your Own Copy of the Starting Google Sheet.
+.Make Your Own Copy of the Starting Google Sheet.
-2.Make a copy of the Google sheet (``https://docs.google.com/spreadsheets/d/1YMK-kYDYwuiGZoawQy7zyDjEIU9u8oggCV4H2M9j7os/edit?usp=sharing``).
+.Make a copy of the Google sheet (``https://docs.google.com/spreadsheets/d/1YMK-kYDYwuiGZoawQy7zyDjEIU9u8oggCV4H2M9j7os/edit?usp=sharing``).

 - It use the Flight Search API to check for the cheapest flights from tomorrow to 6 months later for all the cities in the Google Sheet.<br>